AndrzejSmrokowski/bioture-api/README.md

 1.  **Make it strict**: Do not ignore PHPStan errors.
 Fix them.
 2.  **Make it clean**: Run `make cs-fix` before every commit.
+3.  **Make it safe**: Always run `make ci` after changes to verify everything.
-3.  **Make it simple**: Use API Platform resources for CRUD operations.
+4.  **Make it simple**: Use API Platform resources for CRUD operations.
 Avoid custom controllers unless necessary.

 ---
 *Built with ❤️ by Antigravity*